DigitalHerencia/DigitalHerencia/README.md

 ---

-### 📸 PortraitPlanner — AI-Enhanced Photography Session Planning
+### 📸 Portrait Planner — AI-Enhanced Photography Session Planning
 **Repo:** [DigitalHerencia/PortraitPlanner](https://github.com/DigitalHerencia/PortraitPlanner)
 **Live Demo:** **https://portraitplanner.vercel.app/**
 - **What it is:** A modern planning tool for photographers and studios to organize sessions, build moodboards, and streamline client communication.